4 ways EdTech tools can help you prepare your students for standardized tests

 Here, we’ll outline four ways to incorporate EdTech tools into your everyday lessons to both prepare your students for standardized tests and help each student reach their full potential.

 1. Familiarize your students with different question types — Taking standardized tests can be daunting.
 Students know that these are important exams and may freeze up on the day of the test.
-EdTech tools can help prepare your student for standardized testing by utilizing the different question types they may see on standardized tests into your daily class lessons.
-For example, you can use Classtime to create multiple-choice, short answer, true/false, sorting, multi-select and categorizer question types.
+EdTech tools can help prepare your students for standardized testing by utilizing the different question types they may see on standardized tests in your daily class lessons.
+For example, you can use Classtime to create a multiple-choice, short answer, true/false, sorting, multi-select, and categorizer question types.

 Question Types

-3. Integrate cross-curriculum connections — By adding relevance to your lessons, students will be able to learn information more thoroughly and will be more likely to remember it when it’s time to take the standardized tests.
+3. Integrate cross-curriculum connections — By adding relevance to your lessons, students will be able to learn information more thoroughly and will be more likely to remember it when it’s time to take standardized tests.
 Try integrating physics into your language class, or algebra into your history class.
-For example, a history class about world war II could lead to a scientific discussion about how the atom bomb works.
+For example, a history class about World War II could lead to a scientific discussion about how the atomic bomb works.
 Not only will this add relevance to your lessons, but you may find that you engage students who aren’t normally interested in history, but love chemistry.

 Quick tip: Try one of Classtime’s Collaborative Challenges to create a story around your lesson.
 With a range of challenges like engineering a jungle roller coaster to fighting city pollution, there are many opportunities to integrate cross-curriculum connections either by creating your own questions or choosing from Classtime’s question library.
 These challenges engage students to actively discuss and work together in order to make the challenge succeed.